imrekosdik/ahc_BrachaTaueg/BrachaToueg/docs/BrachaToueg/results.rst

     * - .. figure:: figures/number_exchanged_messages.png

-           Fig 1.
            The Relationship Between Node Count and Number Of Exchanged Messages

       - .. figure:: figures/time_elapsed.png

-           Fig 4.
            The Relationship Between the Node Count and the Elapsed Time

 In the second scenario, we considered a complete topology of 10 nodes.
 In such a topology, there are different cycles with different participating nodes.
 Before executing the algorithm, we found random cycles with 9, 8, 7, 5, and 3 nodes and made each component send a request to its neighbors in the same direction.
 After that, we start executing the algorithm through a participating node of the cycles.
 Table 2 presents the time elapsed until an initiator detects the deadlock of the same cycle in the system.